 As well as the permit fee, a security deposit will also need to be made at the time of application.
 The security deposit varies depending on the work to be performed and will be refunded at the successful completion of the drainage works.

-How to apply for a Stormwater Connection Permit
+Apply for Stormwater Connection Permit

 - If the works relate to a Town Planning Approval, or where previously requested by Council, a copy of the Council Approved Drainage Plan must be provided or where this is not required, then a sketch plan of the proposed works must be provided.

-- A Traffic Management Plan prepared by a suitably qualified and trained individual in accordance with the Road Management Act 2004.
+- Traffic Management Plan prepared by a suitably qualified and trained individual in accordance with the Road Management Act 2004.

 When will I receive the Stormwater Connection Permit?